Our Leadership Team

 Radnor House Sevenoaks is a fast growing school community with over 70 members of highly dedicated staff in teaching and support roles.
-If you wish to get in touch with a particular staff member, please refer to the contacts list.

 If you are interested in joining the team at Radnor House Sevenoaks, to take the school through its next phase, please take a look at our latest vacancies.